-Q: Tell us about a time when you had to 'manage up' A: 'When I first started my current role, I saw that we had a recurring difficulty in getting new client reports signed off in a timely fashion because they had to be personally approved by a particular director.
+Q: TELL US ABOUT A TIME WHEN YOU HAD TO 'MANAGE UP' A: 'When I first started my current role, I saw that we had a recurring difficulty in getting new client reports signed off in a timely fashion because they had to be personally approved by a particular director.
 This individual was perceived as intimidating and hardly ever available, so we were constantly on the backfoot with deadlines.
 I did an audit of our existing approval processes, and identified all the potential risks and bottlenecks.
 It seemed to me that only certain reports really needed such a senior level of sign-off, and empowering other managers to own approvals would help ease the pressure on the system.
 I was asked to present my proposal to the director which was a bit nerve-wracking, but I put forward the case that possible late delivery of reports to clients was a significant business risk.
 When I concluded with my new proposed approach, the executive congratulated me on my efforts and said they'd been looking for a way to delegate some of their responsibilities for a long time.
 As a result, a modified version of my process was introduced almost immediately, and colleagues have commented how the production process is now much more efficient.
 I learnt from this experience that if you want to make positive change, it's important to look beyond individual personalities and build instead a compelling case that everyone can get behind.
 And if you want to point out a problem, people will listen to you much more if you've got an idea for the solution too!'
-Be a STAR storyteller Another good way to remember how to structure your answer to a competency question is to follow the STAR system: Situation:

-Explain the context, your role and the potential challenge you and the organisation were facing.
-Task:

-What specific task were you given responsibility for to help your company meet the challenge?
-Action:

-What steps did you decide to take, and why?
-How were your actions received by stakeholders and co-workers?
-Result:
+Be a STAR storyteller Another good way to remember how to structure your answer to a competency question is to follow the STAR system: - SITUATION: Explain the context, your role and the potential challenge you and the organisation were facing. - TASK: What specific task were you given responsibility for to help your company meet the challenge? - ACTION: What steps did you decide to take, and why?
+How were your actions received by stakeholders and coworkers? - RESULT: What was the outcome of your actions?
+What difference did you make?
+What did you learn?